 INTRODUCTION TO CUCURBIT AND SOLANACEOUS ROOTSTOCK TABLES

-Grafted plants of three solanaceous (eggplant, pepper, tomato) and cucurbit (cucumber, melon, watermelon) crops are used increasingly in field and/or high tunnel-based vegetable production in the U.S. Of these six crops, grafted tomato and watermelon plants are currently used in the greatest number and on the largest number of farms.
+Grafted plants of three solanaceous (eggplant, pepper, tomato) and three cucurbit (cucumber, melon, watermelon) crops are increasingly used in field and/or high tunnel-based vegetable production in the U.S. Of these six crops, grafted tomato and watermelon plants are currently used in the greatest number and on the largest number of farms.
 Interest in and experimentation with grafted pepper and cucumber are also rising steadily.

 Rootstock (RS) varieties are available for all six crops, although the number of tomato and watermelon RS varieties currently far exceeds the number available for other crops.

-The tables are prepared by the Vegetable Production Systems Laboratory (VPSL) at Ohio State University.
+The tables are prepared by the Vegetable Production Systems Laboratory (VPSL) at The Ohio State University.
 The VPSL is responsible for the tables although RS developers, marketers, and distributors are responsible for their content.
 No endorsement is intended for companies and/or products mentioned, nor is criticism meant for those not mentioned.

 All questions about the tables should be directed to Dr. Matt Kleinhenz of the VPSL, firstname.lastname@example.org, phone: 330.263.3810.

 VPSL staff periodically collect information on RS varieties from resources published by companies that develop, market, and/or distribute RSs and/or RS seed.
 We collect the information and then compile these summaries, focusing on RS varieties likely to be available.
 Information provided by companies remains unchanged.
 To obtain information, team members first complete a targeted search of RS companies and varieties included in previous tables, noting changes, as necessary.
 Staff then complete an open search designed to capture new companies and RSs.
 This stage requires approximately two months.